Let’s change the world together.

 I have been practicing Bollywood dance since I was seven years old.
 I choreographed for White Plains High School’s Jiggy Showcase for two years and danced on Boston University’s award-winning Bollywood fusion team, Chankaar.

-I have been recognized for my work by the Coca-Cola Foundation, Zonta International, and Claes Nobel, among others.
+I have been recognized for my work by the Coca-Cola Foundation, Zonta International, the Walt Disney Foundation and Claes Nobel, among others.